SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ClassesAndStructures.md

 print("The current direction is \(currentDirection)") print("The remembered direction is \(rememberedDirection)")
-// Prints "The current direction is north"
+// Prints "The current direction is north".
-// Prints "The remembered direction is west"
+// Prints "The remembered direction is west".
 ```

 <!--